|Born||January 3rd, 106 BC|

 1: Cicero Fused Natural Law And Government Creating The U.S Legal System

-One of Cicero’s lasting impacts upon the United States (U.S) has been the application of natural law to government.
+One of Cicero’s lasting impacts upon the United States (U.S) has been the application of natural law to our modern theories of government.

 Cicero would apply this thinking of natural law to all forms of government.
-Because of this Cicero viewed government as a natural thing that evolved to suit the needs of the people at large overtime.
+Because of this Cicero viewed government as a natural thing that evolved to suit the needs of the people at large over time.
+Today we see this in nearly all modern governments.

 To Cicero the ideal form of government was natural.
 That this government would be powered by the people who in turn would willingly support centralized power in return for safety.